 KEY MANAGERIAL PERSONNEL (KMP)

 The following persons are Key Managerial Personnel (KMP) of the Company under section203 of the Companies Act 2013.
-There is no change in KMP during the year 2016-17.
+During the year 2018-19

 1. Mr. V.P.
 Mahendra - Vice Chairman & Managing Director

 Mr. K.U.
 Subbaiah resigned from the post of CEO w.e.f 1st January 2019 and Mr. AntonyCherukara was appointed by the Board of Directors as CEO and KMP w.e.f 25th April 2019.